Neural \'{E}tendue Expander for Ultra-Wide-Angle High-Fidelity Holographic Display: Characterization of e tendue expansion

-Fig.~\ref{fig:training}d shows that the magnitude of the virtual frequency modulation $|\widetilde{\mathcal{E}}|$, which resembles the magnitude spectrum of natural images.
+The findings in Fig.~\ref{fig:training}d confirm that the magnitude of the virtual frequency modulation $|\widetilde{\mathcal{E}}|$ resembles the magnitude spectrum of natural images within the passband.
 Moreover, we observe that the virtual frequency modulation pushes undesirable energy outside of the passband of the human retina as imperceptible high-frequency noise.

-To further understand this property of the neural \'{e}tendue expander, we consider the reconstruction loss $\mathcal{L}_T$ for a specific target image $T$.
-Using the zero-phase SLM as an initial point for the first-order stochastic optimization and applying Parseval's theorem makes the reconstruction loss $\mathcal{L}_T$ upper bounded by
+To further understand this property of a neural \'{e}tendue expander, we consider the reconstruction loss $\mathcal{L}_T$ for a specific target image $T$.
+Using the zero-phase setting for the SLM as an initial point for the first-order stochastic optimization and applying Parseval's theorem places an upper bound on the reconstruction loss

-where $n$ is the pixel count of the neural \'{e}tendue expander.
+where $N$ is the pixel count of the neural \'{e}tendue expander.
+Please see Supplementary Note 3 for further details of how this upper bound is found.
 Therefore, obtaining the optimal neural \'{e}tendue expander, which minimizes the reconstruction loss $\mathcal{L}_T$, results in the virtual frequency modulation $\widetilde{\mathcal{E}}$ that resembles the natural-image spectrum $\mathcal{F}(T)$ averaged over diverse natural images.
 Also, the retinal frequency filter $\mathcal{F}(f)$ leaves the higher spectral bands outside of the human retinal resolution unconstrained.
 This allows the neural \'{e}tendue expander to push undesirable energy towards higher frequency bands, which then manifests as imperceptible high-frequency noise to human viewers.